Leenaun: Local amenities

-In the village are two pubs, a hotel with seaweed baths and two guesthouses, one of which is a former convent of the Sisters of Mercy, with a breakfast room in the former chapel.
-There is also a café-restaurant and a sheep and wool museum with a shop and its own café, and a post office and shop, as well as a community centre.
+In the village are two pubs, a hotel with a pub and restaurant, and guesthouses, one of which is a former convent of the Sisters of Mercy.
+There is also a café-restaurant and a sheep and wool museum, a post office and food shop, a gift shop, as well as a community centre and library, and a community park.
+There are two churches in the village, St. Michael's Catholic Church and St. John the Baptist, Church of Ireland.

-Within Maam Valley are some ancient woods, and across the fjord is Delphi (the valley of the Bundorragha River is sometimes called the Delphi Valley) in County Mayo, which has a postal address of "Leenane, Co.
-Galway," and which contains both a fishing lodge and a resort hotel and adventure sports centre.
-Both nearby, on the Erris River which runs into the fjord, and across at Delphi, with a river and two lakes, are active fisheries.

-The major tourist attraction of Kylemore Abbey lies to the south and the scenic Renvyle-peninsula lies to the south-west.

 In the media

-Leenaun was the setting for the 1990 film The Field, and of Martin McDonagh's plays The Beauty Queen of Leenane and The Lonesome West.
+Leenaun was the setting for the 1990 film The Field, and of British-Irish playwright and filmmaker Martin McDonagh's plays The Beauty Queen of Leenane and The Lonesome West.

+Archaeologist Michael Gibbons's discovery of an ancient ring barrow was featured on RTÉ and local media in 2025.